DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 - Lore-wise, Allister cannot keep a physical record of the journal entries he has encountered, as he loses everything when he dies / resets.
 - However, one of Allister's allies can copy down the journal entries he has encountered and keep track of which ones he has completed.
 - This leans into what our "Codex" is (we may need to find a better name for this)
+- The Codex is a menu that the player can open to see all the journal entries they have completed so far.

+### Viewing Entries in the Codex

+In